ewilsey/120-work/hw-12/readme.md

 kind of creates a talking mouth illusion, might exploit this feature to create a talking head of some sort.

+Figured out how to get mousePressed to work the way I wanted, changes color and adds text so far.
+Will experiment further.

 -->